-Sweezy (1942) adopted some Veblenian concepts into his approach to economic analyses, as illustrated by endogenously changing economies, that converge towards monopoly capitalist structures (Phillip A. O'Hara and Howard J. Sherman 2004).
-Both Veblen (1954), and Paul A. Baran and Sweezy (1966) point out the necessity of waste of resources - from a societal point of view - to sustain monopoly structures' profits; through their unemployment, for instance.
+Sweezy (1942) adopted some Veblenian concepts into his approach to economic analyses, as illustrated by endogenously changing economies, that converge towards monopoly capitalist structures (O'Hara and Sherman 2004).
+Both Veblen (1923), and Baran and Sweezy (1966) point out the necessity of waste of resources - from a societal point of view - to sustain monopoly structures' profits; through their unemployment, for instance.
 The divergence of available resources to the support of individual hierarchical ambitions further deprives communities of potential.
 The authors also emphasize the temptation for business to stoke nationalist rhetoric and sentiment in order to generate pressure for military and related spending.
 Those approaches are generally embedded in an ideological structure that is likewise instrumental to maintaining domestic hierarchical status relations.

 Besides agents' guarding of access to resources and opportunity, capitalism's endogenous crises impact possibilities and opportunities as well.
-Crises may be further exacerbated, as monopoly profits seeking an outlet to generate further returns are more likely to end up fueling speculative bubbles, in particular as we have moved towards the eventually recognized financialization of economic and business structures (e.g., Sweezy 1990; John B. Foster 2016).
+Crises may be further exacerbated, as monopoly profits seeking an outlet to generate further returns are more likely to end up fueling speculative bubbles, in particular as we have moved towards the eventually recognized financialization of economic and business structures (e.g., Sweezy 1990, Foster 2016).

-With the dynamics towards centralization and concentration that we observe in real-world markets, Michael Reich, David M. Gordon, and Richard C. Edwards (1973) point out, labor market segmentation, or discrimination against members of certain groups, began to be notable.
+With the dynamics towards centralization and concentration that we observe in real-world markets, Reich et al. (1973) point out, labor market segmentation, or discrimination against members of certain groups, began to be notable.
 The consolidation of power of businesses paralleled the homogenization and proletarianization of the workforce.
 The resulting unifying workforce presented a problem to capitalists that was met with various strategies.
 Successful ones were copied and as an end result we see conscious efforts were undertaken to segregate workers, making use of race, immigration background, and gender prejudices in attempts to be stirring animosity; for instance, by hiring specific groups of workers as strikebreakers.
 Division has been fostered to weaken workers' bargaining power (Reich 1981), always against the background of a lopsided power balance in a system characterized by private ownership of capital and the division of labor that necessitates wage labor for most to begin with (Palermo 2007).
 Labor relations reflect institutional framework and the concomitant utilization of institutionalized power structure and a segregated social environment that allows a self-identified in-group to control access, allocation, and distribution.

 Eventually other control mechanisms have been introduced as well, such as education credentials to monitor entrance into labor market segments.
 Education has long been closely aligned with businesses in the US (e.g., Veblen 1919), and so could serve a channeling function for business interests, or, rather, business people's interests, and serve as a tool to maintain hierarchical advantage.
 Particularly in the US, school district financing further reinforces in-group holds on education structures.
-The inflation of degree requirements for labor market entry has also caused an enhancement of the potential for initial socio-economic conditions to be amplified (e.g., Randall Collins 2011; Seung-Gyu Sim and Mai Seki 2022).
+The inflation of degree requirements for labor market entry has also caused an enhancement of the potential for initial socio-economic conditions to be amplified (e.g., Collins 2011, Sim and Seki 2022).